NicolaAssolini98/StaticAnalysisQuantumPrograms/README.md

 We made some simplification to Guppy programs, in particular, """

-I cannot write:
+we cannot write:

     if measure(bla):

-I have to write:
+we have to write:

     r = measure(bla)
     if r: